kvalle/greetr/blogpost.md

 	$ mkvirtualenv greetr

-Now we have a fresh virtual Python environment for our application, which we'll look at next.
+Now we have a fresh virtual Python environment named `greetr`, which is the example application we'll be installing.
+Lets have a look at that next.

 ### The Example